about Sales performance

 A B2B sales role may seem straight forward, however, in truth it’s not.
 Every salesperson needs to consider what happens, before, during and after the sales process.

-A modern-day salesperson will have a lot of distractions with ever-changing procedures, keeping on top of admin and a host of new tools entering the market.
+A modern-day salesperson will have a lot of distractions.
+Ever-changing procedures, keeping on top of admin and a host of new tools entering the market to name a few.

 Fortunately, sales enablement exists to combat these distractions to ensure that your sales team achieve their goals